 M/Sgt.
 William Giles Boyd was born in 1904 in Tennessee and was the son of Hezekiah & Louise Pinkston-Giles-Boyd.
 It is known he had two sisters and a brother.
 When he was a child, his parents died leaving him to be raised by his grandparents in Van Zandt County, Texas.
 After he graduated high school, he moved to California.

 It is known that he married Jacqueline E. Whitlock on May 4, 1929, in Santa Cruz, California.
-The couple resided at 521 San Benito Street in Alisal, California, where he worked as a salesman for a dairy.
+The couple resided at 521 San Benito Street in Alisal, California, where he worked as a dairy inspector.
 He joined the California National Guard and was called to federal duty on February 10, 1941, at Fort Lewis, Washington.

 Men who needed specialized training were sent to Ft.
 Knox, Kentucky, at various times to attend school.
 There, they learned tank maintenance, radio operations, small vehicle maintenance, and other jobs.
 During this time, rosters for the company were filled out with men from the home states of each company.

 In March 1941, William was sent to Ft.
 Knox, Kentucky, to attend radio school and remained there for three months before returning to Ft.
 Lewis.
 Upon returning to the base, he was assigned to a tank as a radioman.
 In the Philippines, he would command a half-track.

 In August 1941, the decision was made at Ft.
 Knox, Kentucky, to send the 194th to the Philippines because of an event that happened during the summer.
 A squadron of American fighters was flying over Lingayen Gulf when one of the pilots noticed something odd.
 He took his plane down and identified a buoy in the water.
 He came upon more buoys that lined up, in a straight line, in the direction of a Japanese occupied island.
 When the squadron landed he reported what he had seen.